Subscribe to stay updated

 The Sustainable Packaging Coalition is a great resource.
 Here, you can see the certifications of certain brands and products.
 It's also a great way to further your knowledge of recyclable packaging in general.

-Eco-friendly packaging, coupled with sustainable package design, is a potent combination.
+Sustainable product packaging, coupled with sustainable package design, is a potent combination.
 These characteristics can be a great way to set your brand above your competitors.

-What is sustainable packaging design?
+What is sustainable design in packaging?

-Sustainable packaging design is designing product packaging with the main purpose of doing as little harm to the environment as possible.
+Sustainable design is designing product packaging with the main purpose of doing as little harm to the environment as possible.

 This can be achieved by using recycled material.
 You can also do this by designing your packaging with another purpose in mind.